mongodb/terraform-provider-mongodbatlas/examples/mongodbatlas_advanced_cluster/global-cluster/README.md

 # MongoDB Atlas Provider -- Global Cluster
-This example creates a project and a Global Cluster with 2 zones
+This example creates a project and a Global Cluster with 2 zones.

 ## Dependencies